ForomePlatform/anfisa/doc/dev/rest/func_ref.rst

         the condition (see :doc:`s_condition` for details of condition format).

-Since work with functions is a complex one, there might be additional requirements for Front End application to provide support of neccessary "short cuts":
+Since work with functions is a complex one, there might be additional requirements for Front End application to provide support of necessary "short cuts":

     - function environment should be used to set "standard" configurations of function parameters;